cgoldberg/xvfbwrapper/README.md

 `Xvfb` (X virtual framebuffer) is a display server implementing the X11 display server protocol.
-It runs in memory and does not require a physical display or input devices.
+It runs in memory and does not require a physical display or input device.
 Only a network layer is necessary.

-`Xvfb` is useful for programs that run on a headless servers, but require X Windows.
+`Xvfb` allows GUI applications that use X Windows to run on a headless system.

 ----

 ## Installation

+Official releases are published on [PyPI][pypi-home]:

 ```
 pip install xvfbwrapper